 If the projector is tilted up or down, the sides of the picture on the screen might slant in or out, even though the top and bottom are level.
-The keystone adjustment corrects this problem.
+The automatic keystone adjustment corrects this problem-or you can change this adjustment manually.